How to think in English and stop directly translating from your mother tongue

 2. What mechanisms exist for learners to stop translating everything from their native language into English and begin to THINK in English?

-A few weeks ago, I made my first ever podcast guest appearance.
+Back in 2021, I made my first ever podcast guest appearance.
 I spoke with Paul Sallaway, founder of BabelTEQ, about how ESL teachers can deliver value to intermediate English language learners.
 In particular, I focused on approaches teachers can employ to help learners who get stuck at the intermediate plateau in their skill development.

 During the interview, I emphasised some of the language learning strategies and teaching tactics I constantly refer to on this site.
-Most notably, I stressed that it should be the teacher’s duty to demonstrate language learning strategies to students, such as the Word-Phrase Table.
+Most notably, I stressed that it should be the teacher’s duty to demonstrate language learning strategies to their students, such as the Word-Phrase Table.

-Second, preliminary trials with my students have shown me that voice recording, and the eventual self-analysis and self-correction students partake in, may help to eliminate permanent error patterns, unnatural intonation patterns and negative language transfer.
+Secondly, preliminary trials with my students have shown me that voice recording, and the eventual self-analysis and self-correction students partake in, may help to eliminate permanent error patterns, unnatural intonation patterns and negative language transfer.

-Hence, a large part of the podcast was dedicated to ways to overcome the intermediate plateau and fossilisation.
 After the interview, I got caught on the thought that I need to teach my students how to think in English.
 Other blog articles which deal with “How to stop translating in your head and think directly in English” generally offer very shallow advice.
 For example, it’s far too simplistic to believe that watching movies can help you to think in English.

 So, let’s dive in to find out what it really means to think in English.
 Let me also discuss three snazzy tactics which you can implement to start thinking in English.